rmcclain3/motif-generator/README.md

 on one at a time.
 Initially, I started with the Diatonic collection (Ionian mode).
 Since I couldn't even guesss the answer intially, I would just check the answer and sing along with solfege syllables.
-I restrict my solfege to just 12 syllables, do re ra re me mi fa fi so le la te ti, (phonetically - doe rah ray may mee fah fee sow lay lah tay tee).
+I restrict my solfege to just 12 syllables, do ra re me mi fa fi so le la te ti, (phonetically - doe rah ray may mee fah fee sow lay lah tay tee).
 The answers in the lyrics use scale degrees (1 ♭2 2 ♭3 3 4 ♯4 5 ♭6 6 ♭7 7), which to me are less confusing than written solfege syllables.
 The effort required to get fluent at